Priv-Stefan/LootAlert/README.md

 (That was the idea behind "lootAlert".)

+If items exist as non heroic and heroic, both will be added to the wish list.
+The unwanted one can be deleted.
+I found no method ro determine, whether an item is non or heroic.

 This little addon is still under devlopement.

 If the addon was closed, simply enter "/lola" in the chat to reopen the addon window.